kryptokrona/hugin-messenger/README.md

 Clone and npm install, then use electron . to start the app.

-You will also need to place the appropriate kryptokrona-service executable for your OS in the /bin/-folder of the project.
+You will also need to place the appropriate kryptokrona-service executable for your OS in the /bin/-folder of the project (Create a folder and name it "bin", then add the appropriate kryptokrona-service to it).